Snow Forecast

 The maximum depth of the winter snow in the Australian Alps varies from year to year.
 If these variations were random, then the best guess for next year's maximum snow depth would be the average depth.
 If a linear trend and some cyclical factors are present, then it should be possible to quantify these, and make a better guess.
 However see the Trend Analysis, especially the final paragraph.

-We can expect the 2022 snow depth to be slightly below the long term average, slightly above the liner trend, and slightly better than last year.
+We can expect the 2025 snow depth to be below the long term average, slightly below the liner trend, and slightly better than last year.

 I computed the maximum entropy and linear prediction values made with a varying number of poles, and found that the minimum of root-mean-square differences between the predicted and actual values was obtained using only 4 or 5 poles.